group-2

 Embassy Fees (12+ years)

-A Switzerland tourist visa lets you stay in Switzerland for 90 days within a 180-day timeframe.
+A Switzerland visa lets you stay in the country for up to 90 days within a 180-day timeframe.
 The actual validity may vary, as it is subject to the discretion of the embassy.
 While they can issue it for up to 6 months (180 days), it's not guaranteed in every case.

 How to Track the Status of my Switzerland Visa Application?